 A page that takes too long to load results in high bounce rates and alienates visitors.
 It can also make the SEO positioning of a page worse, as Google will take this into consideration.
 Audit your site and optimize pages that are slow to load.

 This is important for indexing.
-It can be done manually through Google, but most blogging platforms (like Wordpress or Hubspot) automatically create this.
-Remember to tell Google Search Console what your sitemap URL is and maintain it to keep it up to date.
+It can be done manually through Google, but most blogging platforms (like Wordpress or HubSpot) automatically create this.
+Remember to tell Google Search Console what your sitemap URL is keep it up to date.